The face of hunger in Venezuela

 Story highlights

-- Photographer Alessandro Falcon recently traveled to Venezuela
+- Photographer Alessandro Falco recently traveled to Venezuela

 - He found a country struggling to feed its people amid a severe economic crisis